etikk/data-engineering-project/README.md

      - Username: (as specified in `.env` under `POSTGRES_USER`)
      - Password: (as specified in `.env` under `POSTGRES_PASSWORD`)
    - Click 'Save' to establish the connection.

+6. **Setting Up AirFlow**

+- Run the initialization script (`init_airflow.sh` or `init_airflow.bat` depending on the platform) to set up their local Airflow environment.
+- Run 'docker-compose up --build -d' to build the new containers and start Airflow.

 ### Next Steps